Baaizeed-Ahmed/car-rental-app/README.md

 - Separation of concerns through layered architecture.
 - Easily extensible database schema and services.

-#### Performance
-- Eager loading and pagination to prevent over-fetching.
-- Optimized LINQ queries and database indexing.
-- React memoization (`React.memo`, `useMemo`) and code splitting for faster rendering.

 #### Robustness
 - Global error-handling middleware in the API.